Experience Comfort and Warmness

 Ready?
 Apply Now!

-Please note, we are fully booked for July and August in Auckland and Nelson.
+Please note that we are fully booked for January and February 2024 in Auckland.
 Please do not submit any application if you are arriving in those two months unless you are from one of our approved partner schools/agents.
-We apologies for any inconvenience.
+We apologies for any inconvenience this may cause.